Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-unstable-default-props.md

 <!-- end auto-generated rule header -->

+## Rule category

+Perf.

+## What it does

-Disallow usage of referential-type variables as default param in function component.
+Prevents usage of referential-type variables as default param in function component.

-Warns if in a function component, an object type value (such as array/object literal/function/etc) is used as default prop, to prevent potential unnecessary rerenders, and performance regressions.
+It Warns if in a function component, an object type value (such as array/object literal/function/etc) is used as default prop, to prevent potential unnecessary rerenders, and performance regressions.

+## Why is this bad?

+When using object destructuring syntax you can set the default value for a given property if it does not exist.
+If you set the default value to one of the values that is compared by identity, it will mean that each time the destructure is evaluated the JS engine will create a new, distinct value in the destructured variable.

-## Rule Details
+## Examples

 Certain values (like arrays, objects, functions, etc) are compared by identity instead of by value.
 This means that, for example, whilst two empty arrays conceptually represent the same value - JavaScript semantics dictate that they are distinct and unequal as they represent two distinct values.